-Are the health benefits of grass fed butter worth spending the extra cash for?
+Are the health benefits of grass-fed butter worth the extra cash?

-Turns out, butter’s way more complex than it appears.
+Turns out, butter is way more complex than it appears.

-This creamy, humble concoction can be loaded with potential health benefits — but only if you choose the right type.
+This creamy, rich, and humble fat has the potential to benefit your health — but only if you choose the right type.

 Where does butter come from?

-Butter is made by churning the fresh cream from cow’s raw milk.
+Butter is made by churning fresh cream from cow’s milk.
 The butter (or fat) naturally separates from the buttermilk during churning.

-To make grass fed butter, also known as pasture butter, you need dairy cows producing grass fed milk.
+To make grass-fed butter, also known as pastured butter, you need milk from grass-fed cows.

-Grass fed cows are allowed to graze on green, grassy pastures, which is the best food source for them and the one they’d prefer to eat out in the wild.
+Grass-fed cows are allowed to graze on green, grassy pastures, which is the best food source for them and the one they’re physiologically designed to eat.

 - Other supplemental byproducts of vegetable oils